apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

 Delete a thumbnail

-Send the unique identifier for a live stream to delete it from the system.
+Send the unique identifier for a live stream to delete its thumbnail.

 ### Example